Worried about WordPress security?

 Want to know how to secure your website from hackers?

 Millions of websites run on WordPress.
 The platform is highly flexible and can be used to host any kind of site.
 That’s why many major news portals, brands, blogs, and celebrities using WP as their Content Management System (CMS) or blogging platform.

-Security is the major factor that will negatively affect your blog.
-We need a proper security solution to secure an entire site from the cyber criminals.
+Security is a major factor that will negatively affect your blog.
+We need a proper security solution to secure an entire site from the cybercriminals.
 It will safeguard our business, automatically blocks hacking attempts and alert you when something strange happens on your blog.

 In this article, we’ll guide you on how to secure your WordPress website or blog in less than 5 minutes.

 1. Strong password

 We all have the habit of using spouse name, phone number, vehicle number as passwords.
 There are several people who set comparatively simple passwords like 1234, 9876….. which are easier to guess and doesn’t require any hacking knowledge to break the account.